Mobile menu icon

 Appeals, complaints and discipline

-Appeals and complaints are overseen by the Division of Teaching, Learning and Student Development, and conduct and discipline of students is overseen by the Division of Campus Life, within the Directorate for the Student Experience.
+Appeals and complaints are overseen by the Division of Teaching, Learning and Student Development, and conduct and discipline of researchers is overseen by the Division of Campus Life, within the Directorate for the Student Experience.

 Academic appeals

-The University of Manchester has an academic appeals procedure for students who wish to appeal against a final decision of a board of examiners, or a progress committee, or a graduate committee or equivalent body which affects a student’s academic status or progress in the University.
+The University of Manchester has an academic appeals procedure for researchers who wish to appeal against a final decision of a board of examiners, or a progress committee, or a graduate committee or equivalent body which affects a student’s academic status or progress in the University.

 The University of Manchester operates a three stage process, in line with the OIA’s good practice framework: